Particular/docs.particular.net/nservicebus/hosting/index.md

 #### Using dependency injection

 NServiceBus supports [dependency injection](/nservicebus/dependency-injection/).
-At startup, the instance of a bus session will be injected into the configured container and can be access via that container.
+At startup, the instance of a bus session will be injected into the configured dependency injection and can be access via that instance.

 Related: